ergoplatform/ergodocs/docs/ef/ef-scope.md

 - Marcelo Roncatti, Branding Advisor (hourly)
 - Writers (via paid bounties)

 Their efforts ensure ample information is available about ongoing developments on Ergo via blog posts and social media, as well as the promotion and operation of various events, such as Ergo Summit and ErgoHack.
+These initiatives aim to raise awareness, foster community engagement, and attract new users and developers to the Ergo ecosystem.

+/// details | Marketing
+     {type: warning, open: true}
+     For ethical and legal reasons, the Foundation does not take direct control over outward marketing efforts.
+Instead, it aims to empower community-driven innovation and help however it can, using initiatives such as donating to the Sigmanauts or the [Ecosystem Grant Framework](https://ergoplatform.org/en/blog/Ergo-Foundation-Announces-New-Initiative-to-Accelerate-Ecosystem-Growth/).

-Over the past 23 years, network effects have accounted for approximately 70% of the value creation in tech, and this figure is likely higher for a third-generation grassroots blockchain.
-While the EF strives to lay the foundations and help ignite community outreach and, subsequently, compounding growth, beyond this, the promotion and adoption of Ergo rest principally on the shoulders of the community. [(Get Involved!)](contribute.md)
+     Over the past 23 years, network effects have accounted for approximately 70% of the value creation in tech.
+This figure is likely higher for a third-generation, grassroots blockchain like Ergo.
+While the EF strives to lay the foundations and help ignite community outreach and compounding growth, the promotion and adoption of Ergo ultimately rest principally on the shoulders of the community. [(Get Involved!)](contribute.md)
+///

 The EF does not commonly pay for influencers or ad campaigns and does its best to restrict frivolous spending, which is deemed not cost-effective (i.e., airdrops, giveaways).
+This approach reflects the Foundation's commitment to responsible and sustainable growth, focusing on building a strong foundation and fostering a vibrant community rather than relying on short-term marketing tactics.

 The outreach department highlights projects building in the ecosystem.
 However, these initiatives do not constitute an endorsement from the Ergo Foundation.
 The Foundation will always use best practices to vet projects and ensure that there is no risk for potential users.
 Still, in the early stages of development, it is often unknowable if anything of substance will ultimately be produced.
+This cautious approach aims to protect users and maintain the integrity of the Ergo ecosystem.

 ### Development

 The Ergo Foundation's relationship with development is primarily focused on areas where there is a demand not met by the community.
 This role is expected to diminish over time as the community grows and takes on more development responsibilities.
+The Foundation recognizes the importance of fostering a self-sustaining and community-driven ecosystem, where the community plays an increasingly prominent role in driving development efforts.

 Some Ergo Foundation members also hold developer positions, although their development activities are separate from their foundation involvement.
 For transparency, these roles are listed below: